peekxc/simplextree-py/README.md

 # simplextree

-`simplextree` is an Python package that simplifies computation for general [simplicial complexes](https://en.wikipedia.org/wiki/Simplicial_complex) of any dimension by providing [pybind11](https://github.com/pybind/pybind11) bindings to a _Simplex Tree_ data structure implemented in modern C++.
-The underlying library is [header-only](https://en.wikipedia.org/wiki/Header-only) and may be included as a dependency by [extension modules](https://docs.python.org/3/extending/extending.html) in other Python packages.
+`simplextree` is an Python package that simplifies computation for general [simplicial complexes](https://en.wikipedia.org/wiki/Simplicial_complex) of any dimension by providing [pybind11](https://github.com/pybind/pybind11) bindings to a _Simplex Tree_ data structure implemented in modern C++17.

 A _Simplex Tree_ is an ordered, [trie](https://en.wikipedia.org/wiki/Trie)-like structure whose nodes are in bijection with the faces of the complex.
 Here's a picture of a simplicial 3-complex (left) and its corresponding Simplex Tree (right):